Unallowable Opioid Settlement Spending

 3. Prioritize public health approaches

-The widespread prohibitions on traditional law enforcement equipment and activities signal a clear collective intent to shift funding away from supply-side enforcement and toward evidence, public health, and demand-side strategies.
+The widespread prohibitions on traditional law enforcement equipment and activities signal a clear collective intent to shift funding away from supply-side enforcement and toward evidence-based, public health, and demand-side strategies.
 Unallowable spending guidance must support Exhibit E and the intention of the opioid settlements.

-Decision-makers tasked with spending opioid settlement money benefit from clear, upfront guidance on what is and is not allowable.
+Decision-makers tasked with spending opioid settlement money will benefit from clear, upfront guidance on what is and is not allowable.
 The same guidance helps evaluation, oversight, and enforcement bodies consistently review spending decisions.

 Additional context